1688168/Codes/java_stream.md

+> Building a stream from data in memory
+1. from a collection
+2. from an array
+3. from a text file
+4. from a regex
+5. from a string

 > why stream API is not part of collection API?
 * map/filter/average in collection duplicates the data
 * The collection Frameowrk is not the right place to implement map/filter/reduce